 A majority of the members of the PEP shall constitute a quorum at all meetings of the PEP.
 If a smaller number than the majority is present, the Secretary shall call the roll, record the names of the absentees and adjourn.
 The PEP shall act at its calendar and special meetings by a majority of the whole PEP.

-9.1 Calendar Meetings
+9.1.
+Calendar Meetings

 The PEP shall hold at least one public meeting per month, referred to herein as calendar meetings.
 These meetings are held to take official action, in public, on matters for which the PEP is responsible in accordance with New York Education Law Section 2590-g.
-At calendar meetings, an opening by the Chairperson will be followed by a chancellor's update and then new business shall be considered--that being of the resolutions, communications and other appropriate matters as described in the agenda accompanying the meeting notice.
+At calendar meetings, an opening by the Chairperson will be followed by a Chancellor's update and then new business shall be considered--that being of the resolutions, communications and other appropriate matters as described in the agenda accompanying the meeting notice.
 At calendar meetings the Chairperson shall ensure that there is a sufficient period of time to allow for public comment on any topic on the agenda prior to a vote by the PEP.

 9.1.1.
-In the event of the absence or disability of the Chairperson, the Vice-chairperson shall perform the duties of Chairperson.
+In the event of the absence or disability of the Chairperson, the Vice-Chairperson shall perform the duties of Chairperson.
 In the event of the absence or disability of both the Chairperson and the Vice-Chairperson, the Secretary shall call the roll, and on the appearance of a quorum, shall call the PEP to order, ask for a volunteer to officiate the meeting, and elect a chairperson pro tempore by roll call vote to perform the duties as Chairperson with regard to presiding at that meeting.

 9.1.2.
 Notice of Calendar Meetings